airborne-commando/zip-extractor/README.md

       output_file = "zip_codes_sorted.txt"

+If none of the above works well enough for you, use libre office calc.

 # ZIP Code Extractor - Selenium Web Scraper

 A Chrome driver script used to extract zips codes off of https://www.zip-codes.com/ on all 50 states and territories using Selenium.